GeoscienceAustralia/sira/_sources/ch01_intro.rst.txt

 median and beta probability distributions until non-overlapping fragility curves are produced.

-Damage scales for several assets, and method for estimating recovery times have been taken from HAZUS :cite:`FEMA2003`.
+Damage scales for most facility types, along with the recovery time estimation method, has been taken from HAZUS :cite:`FEMA2003`.
+Although, where deemed more appropriate, custom damage scales have been used, e.g. for electrical substations.
 Repair cost (and hence damage index) and recovery times for each component are customised for each asset type, based on consultation with assets operators.
 The threshold values of spectral acceleration for each of four damage states are sampled by randomly sampling the fragility curves described above.